This guide will act as a handbook with all relevant information regarding navigating the back office.

 Dashboard - Overview

-Once you are logged into the Fuuse platform, you will be presented with the dashboard overview screen.
-In the top middle, you will notice a dropdown box where you can change the date from which the data displays.
-The dashboard overview section essentially acts as a summary where you can see:
+Upon logging into the Fuuse platform, you will be greeted by the dashboard overview screen.
+At the top center of the screen, you will find a dropdown box that allows you to select the date range for the displayed data.
+This dashboard overview serves as a concise summary, enabling you to view:

 Dashboard - Revenue